Soak up all the pre-match atmosphere from the Engage ICON Club

 Arsenal beat Chelsea 2-1 in last years final behind closed doors, which is their 14th FA Cup trophy.
 Arsenal now have a two tournament win advantage over the rest of English football, with Manchester United currently on 12.
 As with every FA Cup year we hope for a giant killing story where a lower league outfit upset one of the big boys.
 2012-13 was the most recent final upset when Wigan Athletic beat Manchester city 1 – 0.

-We cannot wait to have fans back into stadiums, including the infamous Wembley so book the 2021 FA CUp final today, to secure your attendance!
+We cannot wait to have fans back into stadiums, including the infamous Wembley so book the 2021 FA Cup Semi Finals today, to secure your attendance!